aws-amplify/docs/docs/lib/datastore/fragments/native_common/how-it-works.md

 If a developer chooses to sync with the cloud, the Amplify CLI will use the GraphQL schema to deploy an AWS AppSync backend with DynamoDB tables for each type and an additional table used for *Delta Sync*.
 Other AWS services such as Amazon Cognito or AWS Lambda will also be deployed if added to the project.
 Once this completes the local configuration for the platform (`aws-exports.js` or `amplifyconfiguration.json`) will be generated inside the project and updated with settings and endpoint information.

+> An application should never write to or modify the Delta Sync table.
+It is internal to the DataStore implementation.

 If the DataStore starts up and sees API information to sync with an AppSync endpoint, it will start an instance of its *Sync Engine*.
 This component interfaces with the Storage Engine to get updates from the Model Repository.
 These components use an *Observer* pattern where the Sync Engine publishes events whenever updates happen in it (such as data being added, updated, or deleted) and both the DataStore API and Sync Engine subscribe to this publication stream.
 This is how the developer knows when updates have happened from the cloud by interacting with the DataStore API, and conversely how the Sync Engine knows when to communicate with the cloud when applications have made updates to data.

 ![Image](~/images/sync.png)